endymion1818/deliciousreverie-2023/src/pages/posts/not-proud.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "I'm Not Proud - Delicious Reverie"
+title: "I'm Not Proud"
 description: "I'm not proud of the code I wrote today.
 In fact, I hated it.
 But that's okay, it did what it needed to.
 And I'm going to redo it tomorrow.
 "
-categories:
+tags: personal
 datePublished: 2019-01-30
 ---
 Today was a stressful day.
 I was working to a set deadline on which a lot of other tasks depended.
 I felt that if I failed to achieve my work, there would be a cascade effect that could lead to delaying the release of a product I have been working on.